robert-westenberger/knowledgebase/mathematics/linear-algebra/for-game-developers.md

 $$

 ### Example
+Below, we see mario jump and land over the course of 8 frames.
 ![mario-parabola.jpeg](/mario-parabola.jpeg)

 In this example, mario starts at position $(0,0)$.
 As he starts to jump, his velocity is $(1,3)$.
 He is moving upward quickly, but also to the right.
 His acceleration throughout is $(0, -1)$ because gravity is pulling him down.